ksodipo/DataWiz/README.md

                                  # Returns the encoders and encoded columns (both list objects) which specify the LabelEncode object and                                  # the name of the encoded column respectively.
 This should be used to encode columns in the test data

 ```
+**Return Values**
+ dw.prescribe: (see above)

+ dw.process:
+ X_clean = Pandas.DataFrame object containing input data (with target column removed)
+ Y_clean = target variable i.e. variable to be predicted, in Pandas format
+ encoders = A list of LabelEncode objects
+ encoded_columns = A list of column names e.g. ['col1','col x','col y'] such that the column names correspond to the LabelEncode objects in the encoders array above
+ dt_arrays = A list of pandas Datetime series
+ dt_cols = A list of column names such that each columnn name corresponds to the Datetime object in the dt_arrays list

 **Arguments**:

 **train_path**: path to the .csv file containing train data